morganthrapp/Pylons-lang/README.md

 1. Sort the stack with <code>`</code>.
 1. Reverse the stack with `v`.
 1. Get all possible permutations of the stack with `m`.
 This returns a list of tuples, so caution should be used.
 It's also not very efficient.
-1. Factoral of the top of the stack with `!`.
+1. Factorial of the top of the stack with `!`.
 1. Count the items in the stack with `o`.
 Sets the stack equal to `[element, count...]` for each element in the stack.
 1. Join and print the stack with `j`.